National Kidney Disease Education Program (NKDEP)

 - Some panel members expressed concern about changing the blood pressure goal of 130/80.
 Any change should be based on evidence.
 There was a concern of sending mixed or complicated messages to patients.
 Dr. Camp expressed that clinicians already receive push back from patients and must convey a large amount of information to patients.
 It is important to have the correct message.

-VII.
+VIII.
 Coordinating Panel Member Updates

 Kristina Ernst reported that the U.S. Centers for Disease Control and Prevention has developed a new, web-based kidney disease surveillance system, which will be searchable using various queries.
 There is currently an RFP for the Diabetes Prevention and Control Program, which will fund five awards.
 The focus is the education of health care providers and the public on CKD.